adityavishal/Game-Playing-Bot_MaRS.IITR/README.md

       ACKNOWLEDGEMENT:

-We would like to express our special thanks of gratitude to our mentors Alok Gupta(ME 2ndyear),utkarsh Deepak (EPH 2nd year)as well as our guide and senior mentor Shivam Shrivastava(EE 4th year & secretary, Models and Robotics Section) and Bhaskar Kaushik (EE 4th Year) who gave us the golden opportunity to do this wonderful project which helped us in doing a lot of research and we came to know about so many new things.
+We would like to express our special thanks of gratitude to our mentors Alok Gupta, Utkarsh Deepak as well as our guide and senior mentor Shivam Shrivastava(EE 4th year & secretary, Models and Robotics Section) and Bhaskar Kaushik (EE 4th Year) who gave us the golden opportunity to do this wonderful project which helped us in doing a lot of research and we came to know about many new things.

          HARDWARE: